KyleGalvin/collisionLib2d/README.md

 }

 //search a random 10x10 area to determine which rectangles are 'in the neighborhood' of the search area.
 //Note they may not necessarily overlap the rectangle.
-They are simply close enough that the QuadTree flags them as overlapping candidates. var searchRect = new Rectangle() { Width = 10.0f, Height = 10.0f, CenterX = rnd.Next(0,500), CenterY = rnd.Next(0,500) };
+//They are simply close enough that the QuadTree flags them as overlapping candidates. var searchRect = new Rectangle() { Width = 10.0f, Height = 10.0f, CenterX = rnd.Next(0,500), CenterY = rnd.Next(0,500) };
 var neighbors = quadTree.FindObjects(searchRect);
 ```